Step 4: Case Synthesis

 Question_3 If the use of AI was acceptable, did Engineer A have an ethical obligation to disclose the use of AI in any form to the Client?

-Question_301 From a deontological perspective, did Engineer A fulfill their duty of candor toward Client W by submitting AI-generated work products without disclos...
+Question_301 From a deontological perspective, did Engineer A fulfill their duty of candor to Client W by omitting any disclosure of AI involvement in both the rep...

-Question_302 From a deontological perspective, did Engineer A breach their categorical duty to maintain Responsible Charge by sealing engineering design documents ...
+Question_302 From a deontological perspective, did Engineer A violate a categorical duty to protect client confidentiality by uploading Client W's proprietary site...

-Question_402 If Engineer A had conducted a rigorous, line-by-line technical review of the AI-generated design documents - equivalent to the thorough review applied...
+Question_403 If Engineer A had conducted the same level of thorough, cross-referenced review on the AI-generated design documents as they applied to the AI-generat...

 Conclusion_1 Engineer A's use of AI in report writing was partly ethical, and partly unethical.